 4. Short Term Projects

-Note: Most City projects either performed by City staff or hired agents need some water quality controls but not all City projects need a Land Disturbance Permit.
-The Land Disturbance permit is intended for CGP, CPP and longer term MS4 Permit regulated projects.
-Water quality controls for smaller projects need to be managed by the City project manager with the project oversight.
-When construction impacts are not contained those materials will pollute regulated water bodies and fill our drainage system increasing City maintenance.
+Note: Most City projects need some water quality controls but not all City projects need a Land Disturbance Permit.
+The construction controls that are not CGP & CPP regulated can be supervised by City project managers, including but not limited to, Right of Way, Streets, Water and Parks Divisions.
 See SOPs, Public Contruction Contracts, Service Contract and Maintenance Plan and Right of Way Encroachment permit Programs for governing non-Land Disturbance Permit regulated Projects.

 Measure of Success:

 A successful program results in self-regulated Operators.
-City oversight inspection reports identify overall operator regulation compliance and Riverton's program is geared to determine if Operators are identifying containment problems and rectifying the problems on their own.
+City oversight inspection reports identify overall operator regulation compliance.
+The Riverton Program's are geared to determine if Operators are identifying containment problems and rectifying the problems on their own.
 As a result, construction sites with less legitimate public complaints, less City oversight correction notices and less enforcement actions are a measurement of a successful program.
 The City inspector gives each project a score from 1-10, 1 = poorly managed and, 10 = Operator is self-regulated.

-The overall program measure of success is described by the conclusion herein.
-Also see the Annual Land Disturbance Permit Program Summary Report.
+The overall program measure of success is described by the conclusion herein and the Annual Land Disturbance Permit Program Summary Report.

 Performance Documentation: